 We’ve had energy storage for years, in the form of pumped hydro.
 When electricity is plentiful, pump water uphill into the high reservoir, then when you need it, let the water flow back downhill through a turbine.
-This works great because a high-up lake holds a massive amount of water (= energy) that you didn’t pay for, and you can make the pipes quite fat (= power).
+This works well because a high-up lake holds a massive amount of water (= energy) that you didn’t pay for; and you can make the pipes quite fat (= power).

 But two nearby lakes or reservoirs separated by a big vertical drop are pretty rare geography.
 So we need other kinds of energy storage.

 Other energy storage ideas

 The mainstream press is full of gee-whiz articles about energy storage.
 There are many ways to store energy, using:

 - gravity (Energy Vault’s ridiculous tower blocks, Gravitricity’s abandoned mineshafts, ARES’ train a-rollin’ down the tracks 🎶)

 - heat (Siemens Gamesa’s hot stone, Alphabet/Google X Malta’s molten salt)